What's the most effective and safest way to clean solar panels?

-The fact is the majority of solar panels are designed to be self-cleaning, and as such require little or no cleaning.
+The fact is the majority of solar panels are designed to be self-cleaning, and as such require relatively little cleaning.

-However, in certain situations, such as solar panels mounted in a particularly dry area (allowing dust and bird droppings to build up) or where the panel tilt angle is less than five degrees, cleaning is recommended to ensure the panels continue to work efficiently.
+In certain situations, such as solar panels mounted in a particularly dry area (allowing dust and bird droppings to build up) or where the solar panel's tilt angle is less than five degrees, most manufacturers recommend regular cleaning to ensure the panels continue to work efficiently.

-Solare panel manufacturers suggest that using plain fresh water will be sufficient for cleaning most solar panels.
-They also recommend not using detergents, which could cause streaking and thus compromise the effectiveness of the panels.
-(Note: In hard water areas it would be crucial to wipe all water from the solar panels to prevent limescale/calcium building up)
+Solar panel manufacturers suggest that using plain fresh water will be sufficient for cleaning most solar panels most of the time.
+They also recommend not using detergents that cause streaking and thus compromise the effectiveness of the panels.

-We hope this information is helpful and inspires you to succeed in your softwashing business.
+We hope this information about softwashing solar panels is helpful and helps you succeed in your softwashing business.

 Ben, Leo & Fiona